 The establishment of captive insurance companies has gained increased popularity over the last several years as organizations look for alternatives to their risk-financing methods.
 There are several types of captives, all designed to insure the risk of its owners and return underwriting profit and investment income, earnings that ordinarily would go to an insurance company.
 One type is called a rent-a-captive.

 What is ‘Rent-A-Captive’?

 A rent-a-captive is defined as “an arrangement whereby a capital base is accessed by a third party that wishes to form a captive but without the cost or time involved in having to incorporate a separate entity”.

 Because forming a captive is a major undertaking – both financially and logistically (even with the significant benefits it provides) – and finding competent staff to manage the intricacies of a captive can be time-consuming and expensive, a rent-a-captive is a good solution.
-Often times, a rent-a-captive is the first step towards the formation of a single parent, group or association captive as these can be formed over a period of time while the owners are developing the captive’s business through a rent-a-captive arrangement but without expending the same costs involved in setting up these other types of captives.
-It’s the case of why own, when you can rent.
+Often times, a rent-a-captive is the first step towards the formation of a single parent, group or association captive as these can be formed over a period of time while the owners are developing the captive’s business through a rent-a-captive arrangement but without expending the same costs involved in setting up these other types of captives, such as a Single-Parent Captive.
+It’s the case of why own when you can rent.

 - Having greater control over one’s insurance program

 - Stabilizing premium and maintaining continuity of coverage terms and conditions